mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 Once you are at the Linux Mint desktop, you can begin the installation.

-1. Double-click the **"Install Linux Mint"** icon on the desktop to launch the installer[^11].
+1. Double-click the **"Install Linux Mint"** icon on the desktop to launch the installer.
 2. Follow the first few prompts to select your language and keyboard layout.
 3. Connect to your Wi-Fi network.
 This allows the installer to download updates and other necessary files.
-Be sure to check the box to **install multimedia codecs**[^12].
+Be sure to check the box to **install multimedia codecs**.
 4. Next is the **"Installation type"** screen.
 This is the most important step.
-    * Since you are replacing your old operating system, choose the option to **"Erase disk and install Linux Mint"**[^13].
+    * Since you are replacing your old operating system, choose the option to **"Erase disk and install Linux Mint"**.
     * This is the simplest and most direct method.
 It will automatically format the entire drive and set up the necessary partitions for you.
 5. Click **"Install Now"** and confirm that you want to write the changes to the disk.
 6. Complete the final steps: choose your timezone and create your user account with a name and a strong password.
-You can also check the box to **"Encrypt my home folder"** for added security[^14].
+You can also check the box to **"Encrypt my home folder"** for added security.
 7. The installer will now copy all the files to your hard drive.
 Once it's done, click **"Restart Now"**.
-You will be asked to remove your USB drive before the computer reboots[^15].
+You will be asked to remove your USB drive before the computer reboots.

 ---